kpcyrd/yrd/README.md

 ----------------

 - appa - found some bugs and rough edges
-- prurigro - testing and building arch packages
+- prurigro - testing and building aur packages

 Contributing
 ------------